Heiloo: Railway connections

-There used to be a second stop on the railway line between Heiloo and Limmen.
-Until October 2013 it was used once a month to bring pilgrims to the nearby chapel.
-The name of both station and chapel is 'Onze lieve vrouwe ter nood' or 'Our Lady to Need'; the station was known as Runxputte until 1914.
+Until October 2013 there was a second stop on the railway line between Heiloo and Limmen, used once a month to bring pilgrims to the nearby chapel.
+The name of both station and chapel was 'Onze lieve vrouwe ter nood' or 'Our Lady to Need'; the station was known as Runxputte until 1914.
 One of the platforms was demolished in 1997 for safety reasons.